openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A Verifier uses OpenID Connect to obtain verifiable presentations.
 This is a simple and mature way to obtain identity data.
 From a technical perspective, this also makes integration with OAuth-protected APIs easier as OpenID Connect is based on OAuth 2.0.

-## Existing OpenID Connect RP integrates SSI wallets
+## Existing OpenID Connect RP integrates with the Wallets

-An application currently utilizing OpenID Connect for accessing various federated identity providers can use the same protocol to also integrate with emerging SSI-based wallets.
+An application currently utilizing OpenID Connect for accessing various federated identity providers can use the same protocol to also integrate with emerging Wallets using Issuer-Holder-Verifier Model.
 This is a convenient transition path leveraging existing expertise to protect investments made.

 ## Existing OpenID Connect OP as custodian of End-User Credentials